 Richard Hansler the author of Great Sleep writes, "By putting on glasses that block the blue light a couple of hours before bedtime, melatonin will begin to flow.
 When bedtime arrives, the amount of melatonin will be quite large, so the individual will fall asleep very quickly and sleep soundly."
 If you get too sleepy too early start using the blue blockers a little later.

-2. Don't remove the glasses or exposure your eyes to blue light
+2. Don't remove the glasses or expose your eyes to blue light

 Even a small exposure of blue light may interfere with melatonin production.
 If you need to remove the glasses do it in a room that has lights using amber bulbs or amber nightlights.I have also purchased a pair of blue blocking bifocals with a reading magnification of 2x so I can read on my Kindle Paperwhite.